tobyweston/drawing-problem/README.md

 ## Use of Exceptions

 I'm in two minds about using exceptions.
-I prevent an invalid coordinate being created by throwing an exception but am thinking I'll ignore out of range coordinates when applied to the canvas.
+I started by preventing an invalid coordinate being created by throwing an exception but switched to just ignoring out of range coordinates when applied to the canvas.
+I decided that coordinates are coordinates, so even (-34, -23) are "valid", it's only the context of applying them to the canvas that gives us enough to reason if they are really valid.